jack-dinsmore/starfarer/src/updates.md

 ## To do:
 - Space ships controls
 - Make sure that double-loaded ships share textures
-- Make the number of descriptor sets dynamically set
+- Make the number of descriptor sets for models dynamically set (also, should they be allocated per model or per shader?)
 - For speed, reduce memory accesses in the draw command (to the hash table for object and for model and for the vector of draw states)